MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     curl -X POST  -F 'filename=@test-file.txt' 'REPLACE-WITH-YOUR-FUNCTION-URL' --verbose
     ```

-1. In VS Code, select the Azure explorer, then expand the node for your Functions app, then expand **Functions**.
+1. In Visual Studio Code, select the Azure explorer, then expand the node for your Functions app, then expand **Functions**.
 Right-click the function name and select **Copy Function Url**:

     ![Copy function URL command](../../media/functions-extension/copy-function-url-command.png)